 Consequences of Insurance Fraud

-• Potential legal action and penalties for insurance fraud
+- Potential civil or criminal penalties for insurance fraud

 “Honesty is the best policy, especially when it comes to insurance.
 Misrepresenting information on a gap insurance application can have serious consequences that far outweigh any potential benefits.”